 - Serve spaghetti and meatballs with lots of freshly grated Parmesan cheese and chopped parsley for sprinkling on top.

-What to serve with spaghetti and meatballs
+What to serve with the Best Spaghetti and Meatballs Ever

 - green beans or broccoli